-Valterra Platinum is the world's lowest-cost producer of PGMs, endowed with an extensive, high-grade reserve base.
-It is the world's largest PGM producer, with significant optionality for production growth when market conditions (particularly PGM prices) are favourable.
+Valterra Platinum is the world's lowest-cost producer of platinum group metals (PGMs), supported by an extensive, high-grade reserve base.
+This positions the company as one of the largest PGM producers globally, while also providing significant optionality for production growth when market conditions (particularly PGM prices) are favourable.

 Valterra's operations are predominantly mechanised, resulting in consistently low-cost, low-risk mining.
-Its flagship Mogalakwena mine, is a large open-pit operation that benefits from structurally low costs.
-Notably, Mogalakwena's revenue basket is uniquely weighted towards nickel and copper, both of which have strong long-term demand outlooks, encouraged by their critical roles in decarbonisation technologies.
-The mine's extensive reserve base supports current production levels exceeding 80 years.
+Its flagship asset, the world-class Mogalakwena mine, is a large open-pit operation that benefits from structurally low costs.
+Notably, Mogalakwena's revenue basket is uniquely weighted towards nickel and copper - both of which have strong long-term demand outlooks, driven by their critical roles in decarbonisation technologies.
+The mine's extensive reserve base supports current production levels for over 80 years, with potential for material output expansion as market conditions improve.

-In addition, Valterra owns strategically important PGM processing facilities.
-It beneficiates its own ore and monetises surplus capacity by processing material from third-party miners.
+In addition to its mining assets, Valterra owns strategically important PGM processing facilities.
+These allow the company to beneficiate its own ore while monetising surplus capacity by processing material from third-party miners for a fee.
 This provides a unique, capital-efficient opportunity to benefit from industry-wide production growth.
 Given the high capital costs associated with building new processing infrastructure, Valterra's existing capacity represents a significant competitive advantage and a barrier to entry for new market participants.

 Valterra's portfolio of low-cost, high-quality mining operations and value-accretive processing infrastructure remains significantly undervalued.
-This is especially notable in a market where PGM demand continues to be robust, yet supply is constrained due to over a decade of underinvestment in mining and limited processing capacity.
+This is especially notable in a market where PGM demand continues to be robust, while supply is constrained due to a decade of underinvestment in mining and limited processing capacity.